How To Use Salt

 So, salt is a big deal for humans.
 If a true sodium deficiency occurs, the effects may include brain-swelling, coma and heart failure.
 Although extremely unlikely that this would happen, it is pretty important not to ignore salt.

 At The Salt Box, we get a little bit grumpy that salt has consistently been blamed for a variety of serious health conditions plaguing our country, such as heart disease, stroke and hypertension.
 And it is true that people who have diets with lots of processed food do consume well above the standard recommendations for sodium.
-However, the root cause of this is not salt – it is the way people are using salt.
+However, the root cause of this is not salt per se – it is the type of salt and the way people are using salt.

 For Your Body